top of page

 Website Image 10.png

-Visual learners retain information more effectively when visual aids are used such as pictures, images, film clips, colors and diagrams.
+Visual learners retain information more effectively when visual aids, such as pictures, images, film clips, colors, and diagrams, are used.

 The Visual Learner